seung-lab/kimimaro/README.md

 Fig. 2: Memory Usage on a 512x512x512 Densely Labeled Volume
 </p>

-Figure 2 shows the memory usage and processessing time (a little over 15 minutes) required when Kimimaro was applied to a 512x512x512 cutout, *labels*, from a connectomics dataset containing 2124 connected components.
+Figure 2 shows the memory usage and processessing time (~390 seconds, about 6.5 minutes) required when Kimimaro 0.5.2 was applied to a 512x512x512 cutout, *labels*, from a connectomics dataset containing 2124 connected components.
 The different sections of the algorithm are depicted.
-Grossly, the preamble runs for about a minute, skeletonization for about 14 minutes, and finalization within seconds.
-The peak memory usage was about 4.4 GB.
+Grossly, the preamble runs for about half a minute, skeletonization for about six minutes, and finalization within seconds.
+The peak memory usage was about 4.1 GB.
 The code below was used to process *labels*.
+The processing of the glia was truncated in due to a combination of *fix_borders* and max_paths.

+Kimimaro has come a long way.
+Version 0.2.1 took over 15 minutes and had a  Preamble run time twice as long on the same dataset.

 ```python
 # LISTING 1: Producing Skeletons from a labeled image.